melchor629/iTunes-Scrobbler/.github/ISSUE_TEMPLATE/bug_report.md

 ## Crash log

 _if the error has something to do with a crash, please look after the logs (located at `/Users/<YOUR_USER>/Library/Logs/iTunesScrobbler/`) and the crash report (`/Users/<YOUR_USER>/Library/Logs/DiagnosticReports`) and grab the latest.
+Crash reports can also be obtained from *Console* app (starting from macOS 11).
 We would like to have at least the part of the log near the crash and the full crash report._

 ## Extra